-Factory farms are large, industrial operations that are more concerned with the bottom line than they are with animal or planetary welfare.
-These commercialized slaughterhouses keep animals in such horrific conditions that the animals are often pumped full of antibiotics in order to ward off disease.
+Factory farms are large, industrial operations that are more concerned with the bottom line than animal or planetary welfare (11).
+Due to the horrific conditions of these commercialized slaughterhouses, the animals are often pumped full of antibiotics to ward off disease (12).

 How Does Factory Farming Impact the Planet?

-Factory farms contribute directly to global warming by releasing vast amounts of greenhouse gases into the atmosphere—more than the entire global transportation industry.
+Factory farms contribute directly to global warming by releasing vast amounts of greenhouse gases into the atmosphere—more than the entire global transportation industry (13).

 What’s more, according to EcoWatch.com, “Factory farms indirectly contribute to climate disruption by their impact on deforestation and draining of wetlands, and because of the nitrous oxide emissions from huge amounts of pesticides used to grow the genetically engineered corn and soy fed to animals raised in CAFOs.
 Nitrous oxide pollution is even worse than methane—200 times more damaging per ton than CO2.
 And just as animal waste leaches antibiotics and hormones into ground and water, pesticides and fertilizers also eventually find their way into our waterways, further damaging the environment.”

-And just so we’re clear, over 95% of farm animals in the U.S. are raised in factory farms.
-So the fact that you shop at Whole Foods or dine out at expensive restaurants means next to nothing.
-I’m not saying that you can’t find consciously sourced products at Whole Foods or select restaurants, I’m just saying, you’re going to have to do your homework.
+Just so we’re clear, over 95% of farm animals in the U.S. are raised in factory farms.
+So shopping at Whole Foods or dining out at expensive restaurants doesn’t exempt you.
+I’m not saying you can’t find consciously sourced products at Whole Foods or select restaurants— I’m just saying— you better do your homework (14).